msecrist-couchbase/smallcb-training-capella/README.md

   if so, can i get another zipcar for me?
   ANS: currently, sorta -- full name + email must be unique.

-should we also dump stats to S3 occasionally?
+should we also dump stats to S3 occasionally, not only logs?

 keep average time of restarts, for fake/estimated progress/ETA bars? or, "we are under heavy load" messages?

-DNS, ELB & subdomains?

-ELB and sticky load balancing?

-ELB / ALB probably won't work due to kv/2i/fts/services ports and non-HTTP protocols?
-  Might need to use explicit domain names? c01.couchbase.live? c02.couchbase.live? c03.couchbase.live?

-look into HOSTALIASES env var for mapping hosts to ip addresses?

 health watchers and elastic scaling -- bring up more nodes when there's more people and auto-scale-down when